He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “Is there another number I can call?” he asked.

-Lucy shook her head, but he got the sense she was lying.
-How could they possibly not have another number?
-He went ahead and left a message, with the French soundtrack still playing on the hi-fi.
+She gave him another one.
+Once again, no answer.
+He went ahead and left a voicemail, with the French soundtrack still playing on the hi-fi.

 “Hi, this is Mr. Valentine – Lucy’s drama teacher.
 Your daughter showed up at my wrap party a few minutes ago, slightly inebriated.
 She needs to be picked up, so please contact me as soon as you get this, or just come on by to 7421 Sedgemoor.”
 He hung up.